jaigouk/postal-code/REQUIREMENT.md

 }
 ```

-Note that some places in Mapbox don’t have postcodes, for example in Japan.
+Note that some places in Mapbox don’t have PostalCode, for example in Japan.
 The decision on how to handle these museums is up to you.

  ### In conclusion